A newly discovered 1971 rejection letter to Roxy Music nearly broke the internet in April 2021. Tony Barrell confesses that he wrote it ‘for a laugh’

 Perhaps strangest of all, someone called Peter Fisher commented: “Just to inform the doubters, the guy whose post I saw it in, Andrew Kilderry, is an old friend of Ed Bicknell, who used to manage Bryan [Ferry].
 Andrew sent it to Ed, who passed it on to Bryan, who in turn confirmed that it’s genuine, and would like to get hold of the original.
 The letter belongs to Roxy Music’s first agent…” Bryan, if you’re out there, it’s not real!
 What were you thinking?

 Another former member of Roxy Music, the superb drummer Paul Thompson, grew so tired of seeing the thing on his Facebook news feed that he posted: “I hope the April fool letter from Polydor has finished doing its rounds!”
 (It hadn’t.)
 And then the Roxy guitarist Phil Manzanera was interviewed by the Rock’n’Roll Grad School podcast (see HERE) and revealed that he had discussed the letter with Bryan Ferry, Andy Mackay and Brian Eno.
 Whoever wrote it, he said, was “a genius” and deserved an Oscar.
+He was impressed by the fact that the recipient’s address on the letter was actually Ferry’s address at the time (I’d done my research again).
+Shared by the singer and Andy Mackay, that small house in Eversleigh Road, Battersea, witnessed some early Roxy rehearsals.

 The letter continues to pop up occasionally on social media, like a piece of orbiting space junk.
 I’m sorry – I didn’t expect it to be so successful – but I’m also glad that it lifted people’s spirits at this difficult juncture in world history.
 Now, if you’ll excuse me, I’m off to spin a few of my favourite James Last cassettes. ♦